The

 with England's laws or their legal apparatus.
 We had to act

 more English than England in this respect.
-The states
+The 13 states during the ten years of the Continental Congress acted as a cauldron into which a

 thousand laws were placed.
 From them I determined what

-worked for the upcoming Federal Government and how to
+would work for the upcoming Federal Government and how to

 prevent any abuses of government.
 The main good that came out of this system was that it prevented the states from producing outlandish laws.
 When one state started to get out